Technical Report : ContikiMAC vs X-MAC performance analysis: Background

 \subsection{Wake-up procedure}

 The role of the wake-up mechanism is to determine when a node needs to wake-up and when it can go to sleep.
 The simplest approach is to wake-up periodically for a fixed duration and then sleep for another fixed duration.
-In conjunction with their transmission mechanism, X-MAC and ContikiMAC can decide to go to sleep earlier and hence save additional energy.
-We detail below the approaches followed by X-MAC and ContikiMAC and highlight their differences.
+However X-MAC and ContikiMAC can decide to go to sleep earlier and hence save additional energy.
+They do this in conjunction with their transmission mechanisms.
+We detail in the following subsections the approaches followed by X-MAC and ContikiMAC and highlight their differences.